PalisadeResearch/pass-interview/README.md

 3. Create two new virtual audio devices:
    - Open Audio MIDI Setup
-   - Create two aggregate devices, for linux see [Setup Pipewire Audio Devices](#setup-pipewire-audio-devices)
+   - Create two aggregate devices, for linux see [Setup Linux Audio Devices](#setup-linux-audio-devices)
    - In each of them label channels either 1 and 2 or 3 and 4
    - Name them accordingly
    - Set first device as mic in Google Meet